What do we mean by trauma-informed services and why is such an approach important?

 - The Child Trauma Toolkit for Educators Visit disclaimer page is part of the National Child Traumatic Stress Network (NCTSN), and describes how a child’s response to trauma can negatively affect learning and behavior in school.
 This resource also describes how school administrators, teachers, and staff can help reduce the impact of trauma on the students in their care.
 The toolkit is available in English and Spanish.

 - The National Child Traumatic Stress Network (NTSCN) is a collaborative group of academic and community-based service providers with a mission of raising the standard of care and increasing access to services for traumatized children and their families in the US.
-NTSCN created this toolkit for educators Visit disclaimer page that discusses background facts and statistics about child trauma, educational implications of exposure to trauma, and information for parents and caregivers.
+NTSCN created this toolkit for educators (PDF) Visit disclaimer page that discusses background facts and statistics about child trauma, educational implications of exposure to trauma, and information for parents and caregivers.

 - The National Child Traumatic Stress Network has developed resources Visit disclaimer page on building partnerships between a school and the families and students they serve.
 They believe such partnerships are essential in order for to maximize youths’ opportunities for choice and control, a key element of overcoming trauma.